sendgrid/docs/styleguide.md

 * Endless drop-down lists (select language or country).
 * Individual buttons (use text).
 * Anything that is already described in detail or included on other screenshots – better to provide a link.
 * Screens containing details about the version, rights, etc. If a new version comes out, you may need to change numbers or letters on every single screenshot.
-* Pieces of code, configs, etc. Better to insert these as formatted text – it looks better, and users can easily copy them.
+* Pieces of code, configs, etc. Instead, insert these as formatted text – it looks better, and users can easily copy them.

 ### File format and naming:

 Please use .png, .gif, or .jpg files.
 Give the screenshots unique, meaningful names, obeying a specific format, such as general_settings_privacy.
-Avoid spaces, uppercase letters,and excessively long names.
+Avoid spaces, uppercase letters, and excessively long names.